 My debt repayment plan officially started again in January 2015.
 I vowed to get current on all my bills and begin the process of eliminating my debt.
-At the time I had several installment loans and credit card debt.
-So far it has been an interesting journey.
+At the time, I had several installment loans and credit card debt.
+So far, it has been an interesting journey.
 Besides seeing the numbers get a little smaller each month, something else happened.
 My credit score went up by 168 points in only eight months.
 That was amazing.
-When I checked my score in August 2015 I was in complete shock to see that much improvement.
-In today’s post, I want to share with you some things that I did when I raised my credit score.
-You should learn how to increase your credit score by 100 points as well.
+When I checked my score in August 2015, I was completely shocked to see that much improvement.
+In today’s post, I want to share with you some things I did when I raised my credit score.
+You should also learn how to increase your credit score by 100 points.

 How to Increase Your Credit Score

-The first thing that I did was to get current on every bill that I had.
+The first thing I did was get current on every bill I had.
 It didn’t matter if it was a student loan or credit card bill.
-I made sure that I got up to date with each and every one of them.
+I made sure I got up to date with each one of them.
 I also set up automatic payments for a couple of my bills.
 That was huge for me.
-I’ve never had the discipline to do that in the past, but I was focused on making this happen.
+I’ve never had the discipline to do that before, but I was focused on making this happen.
 35% of your credit score is your payment history.
 I had to make sure that my payment history was getting better.

 You may be asking how I got current.
-If it was a debt or bill that was only a few days past due, I paid the bill including the late fee.
+If it was a debt or bill that was only a few days past due, I paid the bill, including the late fee.
 If it was something that was between 30-60 days past due, I called the company.
 I let them know that I wanted to get current.
-I was able to either pay the companies what I owed them or they set me up on a plan.
-Basically, I had to make 3 months’ worth of payments on time.
+I was able to either pay the companies what I owed them, or they set me up on a plan.
+I had to make 3 months’ worth of payments on time.
 Once that was completed, I’d be current.
-Believe it or not, it wasn’t that hard making the payments either.
-If you want to increase your credit score by 100 points, you’ll do the same thing.
+Believe it or not, making the payments wasn’t that hard either.
+You’ll do the same thing if you want to increase your credit score by 100 points.

 Set a goal to start paying your bills on time.
 If you do this every month, your credit score will go up.
 It will show lenders that you are serious and improve your creditworthiness.